PeridexisErrant/DF-Walkthrough/chapters/chap06-traps.rst

   downstairs out you may have gold to smelt too!

 Your dwarfs should be pretty busy now, hauling charcoal, wood, ores and bars around.
-If things aren’t moving quick enough turn off the hauling jobs for anyone involved in your metalworking industry.
 While you’re at it, make sure you’ve got enough wood around for charcoal by cutting more down outside!

 If you want to check your progress, go look at your Bar/Block stockpile and see what is being built up.
 If you suspect all of your production